The 33-credit Master of Science in Childhood Education, Grades 1-6, leads to initial/professional certification.

 Please refer to the general requirements for admission and matriculation in the Graduate Admissions section of the course catalog.
 Please review the prerequisite preparation for each program and consult with the program chair or associate dean.

 To be accepted into the B.S. and M.S.
 Education program, a student must:

 - Be a high school graduate who has earned a New York State Regents Diploma with an 85 average or better

 - Be a high school graduate with a score of 500 or better on the verbal portion of the SAT and 500 or better on the math portion of the SAT or corresponding ACT

 Students must have earned an associate degree in Liberal Arts with an overall GPA of 3.0.
-Students must maintain a GPA of 3.0 each semester at Mercy College to remain in the Five-Year Program and must adhere to the above requirements.
+Students must maintain a GPA of 3.0 each semester at Mercy University to remain in the Five-Year Program and must adhere to the above requirements.
 An interview is also required.

 Students who do not meet the above admission criteria may apply to the dual program upon completion of the 60-credit General Education requirement and completion of at least 15 credits in their major field of study with a GPA of 3.0 or better.
-Thirty credits must be taken in residency at Mercy College.
+Thirty credits must be taken in residency at Mercy University.